 - Told your "ratios look fine" without ApoB ever being mentioned?

 If you checked 2 or more boxes, your standard panel may be falsely reassuring.
-An ApoB test can reveal what is actually happening.
+An ApoB test can show what is happening underneath.

 Actionable Steps in Philly